 This series of reports examines rice production trends in Myanmar, focusing on paddy productivity and profitability.
 Rice is the country’s most important staple food, accounting for 51 percent of calories consumed in urban areas and 62 percent in rural areas.
 It is also a key livelihood source for many farmers, making it central to both food security and rural incomes.

-Latest Findings from the 2024 Dry Season
+Latest Findings from the 2025 Dry Season and Outlook for the 2025 Monsoon Season

 Season |